IBM/dbb-zappbuild/docs/the-git-based-process-you-need-for-mainframe-development-DRAFT/the-git-based-development-process-for-mainframe-development.md

 # The Git-based development process for Mainframe development

-As Git became the de-facto version control system in today's IT world, new terminologies such as *repositories*[^1], *branches*[^2], and *merges* arose.
+As Git became the de-facto version control system in today's IT world, new terminologies such as [*repositories*](https://git-scm.com/book/en/v2/Git-Basics-Getting-a-Git-Repository), [*branches*](https://git-scm.com/book/en/v2/Git-Branching-Branches-in-a-Nutshell), and *merges* arose.
 By agreeing upon a central Git server to integrate and consolidate changes, development teams were able to collaborate more efficiently and effectively.
 Building upon the open-source vanilla Git implementation, popular Git providers including GitHub, GitLab, and Bitbucket have implemented additional workflow features to facilitate a secure and stable development process.
 These include features such as *Pull Requests* (sometimes referred to as *Merge Requests*) to support coordination with Git in larger teams.
 The term *Pull Request* will be used throughout this document to designate the operation of reviewing and merging one branch into another.

 Many mainframe development teams follow a release-based or iteration-based process to deliver incremental updates to a pre-defined production runtime.

 ## Characteristics of mainline-based development with feature branches

-As mentioned in the [Introduction](introduction.md) our recommended approach scales very well to support the needs of a range of team sizes, freqency and size of changes, and degrees of concurrent working.
+As mentioned in the [Introduction](introduction.md) our recommended approach scales very well to support the needs of a range of team sizes, frequency and size of changes, and degrees of concurrent working.

 ### Starting simple

-The mainline-based development approach[^3] with *feature* branches is a simple and structured workflow to implement, integrate, and deliver changes with an early integration process flow using a single long-living branch: *main*.
+The [mainline-based development approach](https://trunkbaseddevelopment.com/) with *feature* branches is a simple and structured workflow to implement, integrate, and deliver changes with an early integration process flow using a single long-living branch: *main*.
 Developers work in isolation in *feature* branches to implement changes to the source code, and ideally test the changes in a specific environment.

 This approach can be compared to a trunk-based branching model that leverages feature branches.
-A similar workflow like outlined in this publication is also documented by Microsoft without giving it a name[^5].
+A similar workflow like outlined in [this publication](https://learn.microsoft.com/en-us/azure/devops/repos/git/git-branching-guidance?view=azure-devops) is also documented by Microsoft without giving it a name.

 <!-- this paragraph would make an ideal 'annotation', callout or sidebar if writing for an SSG like Mkdocs. -->
 (You may also see reference to *topic* branches, for example [here](https://git-scm.com/book/en/v2/Git-Branching-Branching-Workflows).
 Feature branches can be considered as one sub-type of *topic* branches with branches for *bug-fixes* being another sub-type.
 Both feature branches and bug-fix branches are expected to be relatively short-lived and ultimately to merge into a long-lived branch.)

 The `main` branch is the point of reference for the entire history of the mainline changes to the code base. `main` should be a *protected* branch - **all** changes originate on a branch created to hold them until they are ready to be merged.
 Using a branch-and-merge approach is natural in a git-based SCM and very light-weight both in terms of resource consumption and developer experience.

 #### All changes start on a dedicated branch

 Although all git-based Devops services provide direct access to the server copy of the repo, developers will typically use an IDE of their choice to work locally on a *clone* of the repo.
-Standard practices ensure developers' local clones are synchronized with the server copy
-(typically known as the *remote*) through actions known as `pull` and `push`.
+Standard practices ensure developers' local clones are synchronized with the server copy (typically known as the *remote*) through actions known as `pull` and `push`.

 In a small team where there is almost never more than one change in progress at a time, using a branch enables the developer to make the changes in a series of commits rather than as one atomic change as they edit source and save files.
 Of course, the 'one-line' change might mean there genuinely is only one commit that needs merging, but the process is so natural and light-weight that it's not worth making that a special case.

 Such branches are able to be built prior to merging - this can eliminate the possibility of the merge breaking the build of `main` so reducing risk in making changes.

 #### Merging a branch

 A branch holds all the commits for a change - be that a single commit for a one-liner or a sequences of commits as the developer refined the changes making them ready for review and merging into `main`.

 The request to merge a branch is made explicitly, but can be as formal or informal as needed by the team.
 Protection of `main` can mean that only certain people can perform the merge, or that a review of the changes has approved them, or both.

 The action of merging can either simply take all the commits from the branch and add them to `main` or the multiple commits in the branch can be *squashed* into one commit - the latter can keep the overall history on `main` 'cleaner' if that's important to the team.

 `main` will always build - and the team can choose when to package and deploy.

 ### Scaling-up

 The use of branches for concurrently planned activities scales extremely well for busier teams.
-Additionally, *epic*[^4] and *release maintenance* branches accommodate specific development workflows and allow the model to scale even further.
+Additionally, [*epic*](https://scaledagileframework.com/epic/) and *release maintenance* branches accommodate specific development workflows and allow the model to scale even further.
 The latter two branches exist for the duration of the epic or release maintenance and are short living branches.

 The implemented changes of the iteration are then delivered collectively as part of the next release.
 Each development team decides how long an iteration is: we advocate for working towards smaller, quicker release cycles, but this model can also be used with longer iterations.
 Due to business or technical reasons, the merging of features into the *main* branch can also be delayed.
 Although being a discouraged practice, the recommendation is to group such features in a specific epic branch, as described later.

 The strategy leverages Git tags to identify the various configurations/versions of the application, such as a release candidate or the version of the application repository which is deployed to production.

 Depending on the type of change, the development workflow can vary.
 In the standard scenario, developers use the *main* branch to deliver changes for the next planned release, while the *release maintenance* branches allow fixing the current release running in the production runtime environment(s).
 Using *epic* branches is optional for development teams, but allow teams to increase the concurrency of working on multiple, larger development initiatives of the application and represent a grouping mechanism of multiples features that should be built and tested together.
-The epic branch also represent a way to manage the lifecycle of features that are not planned for the next planned release.
-So, it is a vehicle to delay merging the set of features into the main branch for a later time.
+The *epic* branch also represents a way to manage the lifecycle of features that are not planned for the next planned release.
+So, it is a vehicle to delay merging the set of features into the *main* branch for a later time.

 The *main*, *epic* and *release* branches are assumed to be protected branches, meaning that no developer can directly push changes to these configurations.
 It requires developers to make changes on a feature branch and go through the Pull Request process.
-Before merging the feature branch into the shared branch (whether it is the main branch or an epic branch), some evidence should be gathered to ensure quality and respect of the coding standards in the enterprise.
+Before merging the feature branch into a shared branch (whether it is the *main* branch or an *epic* branch), some evidence should be gathered to ensure quality and respect of the coding standards in the enterprise.
 Peer-reviewed code, a clean pipeline execution, and approvals are examples of such evidence, allowing the development team to confidently merge the feature branch into the target branch.
 In a Continuous Integration workflow, integrations are expected to happen early to avoid delaying merging conflicts or merges leading to an unstable build.

 ### Naming conventions